Cumulocity-IoT/cumulocity-device-control-widget/README.md

 as shown above in the configuration, if the group dashboard link is set then clicking on the icon will take you to that devices page in the group template dashboard.

-The devices will update every 30 seconds with the latest state.
+The devices will update when the managed objects change.

 ---